-The Australian High Commission can witness your signature on some land, mortgage or property documents, certify documents and complete the DFAT Identity Certificate.
+The Australian High Commission can witness your signature on some land, mortgage or property documents, certify documents and complete the DFAT Identity Certificate (also known as 'verification of identity').
 We can’t provide legal advice.
 See below for our step-by-step guide and some other helpful hints.
-Notary publics https://www.conp.sg/co-np-directory-listing can also witness most documents.
+Notary publics in Singapore https://www.conp.sg/co-np-directory-listing can also witness most documents.

 We cannot complete Victorian Land Transfer Duties Form 6A.
 Why?
 Because this form must be signed and witnessed by a person authorised under section 107A(1) of the Evidence (Miscellaneous Provisions) Act 1958 per 'How do I complete this form?' on page 1 of your form.
 Contact your representative to see who else can help you (such as a notary public or Australian lawyer).

-Step 1: Seek advice from your Australian legal practitioner, law practice licensed conveyancer, or mortgagee (bank etc).
+Step 1: Seek advice from your Australian legal practitioner, licensed conveyancer, or mortgagee (bank etc).
+We are unable to provide legal advice.
 Each document is different and we can’t tell you what you need.
 Check with the person or organisation which sent you your documents to see if an Australian Consular Officer can witness your signature on the document.

-Step 2: Ask your representative to prepare your documents and provide written instructions that include:
+Step 2: Ask your lawyer, conveyancer or bank to prepare your documents and provide written instructions that include:

 Dear Australian High Commission